assembliss/webassembliss/README.md

 	- not needed for now, we're filtering by "interesting" parts of memory already
 - [x] have a toggle for ascii vs non ascii memory view
 - [ ] show instruction information when hovering over it
+- [ ] combine multiple "external trace steps" into a single one, similar to a function step over
 - [x] improve the gui -- make everything look nicer :)
 	- wip